 Commissioned Photographs and Portraits — The photographer of a commissioned photograph or painter of a portrait is the owner of the copyright.
 However, where an individual who commissioned the work for personal purposes may use the photograph or portrait for private or non-commercial purposes, or permit its use, unless the individual and copyright owner have agreed otherwise.
 Note that different rules apply to such works created prior to 7 November 2012.

 Works Made by Independent Contractors — Independent contractors such as consultants are the authors of and own the copyright in their works, unless they’ve agreed otherwise.
-It’s aways prudent to set out these relationships in a written document.
+It’s aways prudent to set out these relationships in a written document such as a letter or legal agreement.

 Moral Rights — Moral rights protect the honor and reputation of an author and only authors or their heirs can exercise them, regardless of whether the author assigned copyright or it was made in the course of employment and the employer therefore owns copyright.
 In Canada, however, an author may choose to waive their moral rights.